 Michael will continue to support sustainable smart growth policies that help us grow better, not just bigger.

-A Husband, Father, Veteran and Entrepreneur, Michael’s life experiences have reinforced his strong values and principles.
+A Husband, Dad, Veteran and Entrepreneur, Michael’s life experiences have reinforced his strong values and principles.
 Dedications to service is part of his personal fabric.
+Michael's wife is a WCPSS educator.

 Michael will continue to improve the quality of life for everyone, connecting our diverse Neighborhoods to each other, bringing together bipartisan support in arriving at collaborative and innovative solutions.